kortemaki/sp2016.11-731/hw3/README.md

 At each timestep, the temperature (parameter T) cools according to the cooling rate (parameter d), decreasing the free energy in the system and approaching a stable sample from the distribution.

-The system will also explore a number of random restarts (parameter k) from the best-seen conditions.
+The system will also explore a number of random restarts (parameter k) which reset the simulation to the most ideal condition seen previously.

 Simulated annealing is a form of Metropolis Hastings sampling, in which a difficult-to-sample distribution is approximated exactly in the limit for slowly cooling, high-temperature simulations.

 I submit results from the following configuration, which may be outperformed by higher temperature, slower cooling simulations:

---stack-size=10 --restarts=100 --temperature=5 --time-const=3
+--stack-size=10 --restarts=300 --temperature=3 --time-const=200

+These results attain a final model score of -5035.91

 -------------- File Specifics --------------